-So needless to say, in North Carolina, you need to have great insurance to cover you and your vehicle on all those roadways.
+So needless to say, North Carolina auto insurance is great insurance to cover you and your vehicle on all those roadways.

 Insurance can be a bit overwhelming, much like standing in Beech Mountain, NC which is the highest town above sea-level in Eastern America.

-We will cover everything you need to know about North Carolina car insurance from rates and coverages to rules and penalties.
+We will cover what to know when buying auto insurance from rates and coverages to rules and penalties.
 So sit back and enjoy the ride while we make it easy.